Thursday, May 23, 2013

 When the chef served quail, I was the only student who didn't make a mess while consuming it.
 Alas, a dark-skinned trustee named Ruth Scott whispered to her husband, "He seems nice but uppity".
 Her husband whispered back, "No, I think he's just being respectful with his manners and he's nervous.
 He just wants to make a good impression."
 Ruth remained unimpressed and resisted my attempts to "connect".
 At another dinner, a grumpy CEO from a finance firm in Manhattan asked about my GPA scores.
 They were always excellent.
 Yet, after my answer, he sneered at me and bragged that he was merely a mid-score student, but he outclassed his classmates with his current job.
 He insisted that grades weren't as important as money-making.
 That's unusual for a supporter of an educational institution.
 No, he did not reply to my help finding a job.
 Instead, he shouted into his mobile phone to his corporate underlings.

-All of those meals occurred in the bustling Powell Campus Center!
-It also had a Lil Alf Cafe that sold snacks.
+I enjoyed the bustling vibe at the Powell Campus Center.
+It had the campus movie theater and a Lil' Alf Cafe that sold snacks.
 Seen below, that's me sitting on the cafe's terrace.
 I helped the girl in the middle get engaged/married to my friend.

 Weekly TWAA (This Week At Alfred) bulletins listed the events on campus.
 After being deprived of live-entertainment in the suburbs of Long Island (and via overpriced constrictions in NYC), it was a cornucopia of activities!
 There was always something for me to attend or participate in: Open Mic Night, comedy, singers, rappers, choruses, chamber music, DJs, poetry readings, gymnastics, fashion shows, and talent shows.